 I encourage you to regularly check this page for updates on resource and volunteer opportunities.
 We have also created a Student Hub page to provide Social Work students with up-to-date information on our weekly virtual student town hall events, resources, field updates, student support and more.
 Wayne State has established a comprehensive COVID-19 resource page and NASW and NASW-MI have materials online specifically related to social work and COVID-19.
 We will continue to share information on our Facebook, Twitter, Instagram and LinkedIn pages – please follow, like and share.

 During this time, we are shifting gears and working on ways to stay connected with our community using virtual platforms.
 Please stay tuned as we work to provide resources, information and ways to connect via virtual live events and online materials.
-I encourage you to visit the WSU Event Calendar, check our website, social media pages and your email for information on new upcoming virtual events such as our free Lunchtime Yoga and Meditation Series and the many opportunities available for you to stay in touch.
+I encourage you to visit the WSU Event Calendar, check our website, social media pages, and your email for information on new upcoming virtual events and the many opportunities available for you to stay in touch.